Top 6 Premium Plants in Plants vs. Zombies 2

 Torchwood looks tough, but won't directly attack zombies.
 Instead, he lights the peas shot by many plants (Peashooter, Threepeater, Pea Pod, etc.) on fire, doubling their damage Torchwood's ignition of peas will cancel out any slowing effect your cold plants will inflict, so keep him away from Winter Melon (Sap-fling works better instead).

 Consider the efficiency of Torchwood.
-If you put him in front of a Pea Pod, which shoots five peas for 625 Sun, you'll double the damage without doubling the cost.
+If you put him in front of a maxed-Pea Pod, which shoots five peas for 625 Sun, you'll double the damage without doubling the cost.
 Plus, he has an excellent Plant Food upgrade.
-Instead of using a powerful but brief attack, like most, Torchwood permanently spouts blue fire, now tripling the damage of peas that pass through him.
+Instead of using a powerful but brief attack like most units, Torchwood permanently spouts blue fire, now tripling the damage of peas that pass through him.